aletenti94/RickMorty/README.md

 ## Simple application guide

-The main page loads with the first page of characters with all the related information (name, gender, type, origin, location, list of episodes, etc.)
+The main page loads the first page of characters with all the related information (name, gender, type, origin, location, list of episodes, etc.)
 The user can change page by using the pagination tool which provides a simple page navigation.
 List of episodes is available by clicking on the "+" button.